 Because when you misunderstand what anxiety really is and how it actually works, you end up thinking and behaving in ways that unintentionally make it stronger.

 In the rest of this article, I’ll walk you through four of the most common anxiety myths out there.
-I’ll try to explain why they’re false and then give you a better way to think about anxiety going forward.
+I’ll try to explain why they’re wrong and then give you a better way to think about anxiety going forward.

 1. Anxiety is dangerous